Deleted file recovery

 Deleted FAT files

 CnW Software has some very powerful features that allow it to recover files that have been deleted from a FAT32 disk.
-When deletion takes place a critical pointer is also deleted, and many data recovery programs cannot cope with this - thought at first glance there appear to, they end up with corrupted, invalid files.
-CnW Recovery routine is very accurate
+When deletion takes place, part of the cluster pointer for the start of the file is also deleted, and many data recovery programs cannot cope with this.
+At first sight they appear to work, but only recover corrupted versions of a file.
+CnW Recovery routines have overcome this problem and produced a result that is very accurate, where ever the data is stored on the disk.

 Deleted NTFS Files

 With NTFS deleted file recovery, the program does 2 passes of the disk.
 The first will restore files that are currently on the disk, and the second pass will recover files that are marked as deleted.
 This way, it is possible to tell if sections of the deleted files have been overwritten by more recent data.
 When files are recovered, they are stored in new directories indicating that the data was originally deleted, or has possibly been overwritten.
-All such files should be treated with caution as it is possible the data may have been corrupted
+All such files should be treated with caution as it is possible the data may have been corrupted.

 Raw recovery for deleted files

 If a disk is fairly full, then it is quite possible for the directory entry to be re-used.
 In this case, the recovery methods described above will not recovery deleted files, but there is a final method that can be used.
-The disk is scanned for unallocated blocks, and each block is analysed to see if it is a recognised file start.
+The disk is scanned for unallocated blocks, and each block is analyzed to see if it is a recognised file start.
 If such a start is found, then a new file is restored with a dummy name, and a recognised file extension.
 There is therefore a chance that apparently totally lost pictures, or documents may be recovered.
 This may be viewed as a final attempt, but there is nothing to lose by trying, and sometimes, it may save the day.

 Summary

 CnW Recovery software has the option to recover deleted files when recovering the disk.
 Each options menu has a check button for Recover Deleted files, and also unallocated space.
+The wizard also has flags to allow recover of deleted files.
+If a file is known to be deleted, then by not writing any new files to the disk, recovery rates can be extremely high.